top of page

 Violin is the children’s representation for V, while the adult counterpart is Victim or Violence, represented by a morgue tag on a (female) foot.
 The violin becomes the sad music we hear on crime shows (my association).

-Whip is paired with Wolf, turning the whip into a sex toy.
+Whip paired with Wolf, turns the whip into a sex toy and the wolf to a sexual predator.